-The flow of unveilings from this year’s SIHH 2011 never seems to end.
+The flow of unveilings from this year’s SIHH 2011 just doesn’t want to stop.
 Among dozens of look-alikes, the new Roger Dubuis Le Chronographe La Monegasque (Ref.
 MG44-680-90-00/0ER01/B) with its uniquely shaped body and no-nonsense dial feels like a breath of fresh air.

 After Richemont Group (a conglomerate of super-brands that includes such awe-inspiring names as IWC, Jaeger-LeCoultre, and Vacheron Constantin) acquired a majority stake in the Swiss manufacture, it took a couple of years to start the things going.
-However, after this period of uncertainty, the company started churning out gorgeous, almost stunning watches with not a single model that could be described as what musicians call ‘filler’.
+However, after this period of uncertainty, the company started churning out gorgeous, almost stunning watches with not a single model that one can only describe as what musicians call ‘the filler’.

 Overall Impression